Financial aid •

 Cal Poly Pomona is a unique school that offers students an opportunity to learn by doing.
 Its cost of attendance is pretty reasonable for both in-state and out-of-state students, but the financial aid options available can make the school even cheaper if you’re able to qualify for them.

-If you’re looking for the best way to pay for school, Mos can help.
+If you’re looking for the best way to pay for a college education, Mos can help.
 With Mos, you can get help negotiating for more financial aid and applying for hundreds of scholarships and grants with ease.